JPEWdev/shacl2code/README.md

 }
 ```

-The `idProperyName` annotation is inherited by derived classes, so for example
+The `idPropertyName` annotation is inherited by derived classes, so for example
 any class that derived from `MyClass` would also use `MyId` as the subject
 property.